isc-projects/stork/doc/user/troubleshooting.rst

 --------------

-:Issue:       ``stork-agent`` receives a ``remote error: tls: certificate required`` message from the Kea Control Agent.
+:Issue:       ``stork-agent`` receives a ``remote error: tls: certificate required`` message from the Kea.
-:Description: The Stork agent and the Kea Control Agent are running, but they cannot establish a connection.
+:Description: The Stork agent and the Kea are running, but they cannot establish a connection.
               The ``stork-agent`` log contains the error message mentioned above.
 :Solution:    Install valid TLS certificates in ``stork-agent`` or set the ``cert-required`` value in ``/etc/kea/kea-ctrl-agent.conf`` to ``false``.
 :Explanation: By default, ``stork-agent`` does not use TLS when it connects to Kea.
-If the Kea Control Agent configuration
+If Kea configuration
               includes the ``cert-required`` value set to ``true``, it requires the Stork agent to use secure connections with valid, trusted TLS certificates.
 It can be turned off by setting the ``cert-required`` value to ``false`` when using self-signed certificates, or the Stork agent TLS credentials